Go back

 At a glance

-• Just 3% of Australia is suitable for growing crops.
+• Just 3.75% of Australia's land mass is used for growing crops.

-• Cattle, sheep and goats turn low-nutrient plants such as grass into high quality protein, fatty acids, vitamins and minerals.
+• Cattle, sheep and goats can thrive in rangelands.
+Upcycling and converting grass and other plants with low nutrient value to humans into high quality protein, fatty acids, vitamins and minerals that we can digest.

 • One cow can produce many products, including medicines, industrial materials and household goods.